 Check Application Status

-- Log in to the Admissions channel in PAWS to check your application status.
+- Log in to your account to check your application status.

 Submitting required documentation

 After you have submitted your application and paid your application fee, you will be able to log back in to your application to upload supplemental items and send out reference requests to your referees.
 The required items vary by program - some examples of items you may see listed include unofficial transcripts and copies of degree certificates, writing samples, statements of research interest, etc.

 If you are offered admission to a USask program, you will be required to have official copies of some documents such as transcripts to be sent directly from the issuing institution to the College of Graduate and Postdoctoral Studies (CGPS).
 There is no need to have official documents sent prior to receiving an offer of admission.

 If you applied to the wrong term or program or need to make any other changes to an application that you have already submitted, you need to contact the academic unit of the program you applied to.

 If you need to complete or make changes to an application you started but did not submit you can log back into your application and complete the changes yourself.

 Graduate students are students of the academic unit or department with their chosen program.
 This is called your academic home.
 All graduate students are registered students in the College of Graduate and Postdoctoral Studies (CGPS).
 Academic units review applications and decide who will be reccomended for admission.
 CGPS reviews these recommendations to ensure minimum admission standards are met, and issues the official admission letter.